AndreasFranke5/TwinCity/README.md

 ** A simulation for Mixed Reality Digital Twin city! **

 We are four master students for an academic group project in the course *Design for Complex and Dynamic Contexts (DCDC)* at Stockholm University in Spring 2025.
 In this project, we develop a collaborative tool, the Mixed Reality Emergency Response application, with a 3D digital twin city displayed on a physical table.
 Our project aims to allow users to visualize a city and ongoing emergency scenarios in a 3D map, improving their understanding of spatial context.
 Our project also enables to use of hand tracking in MR to rotate, zoom, and pan the city model naturally, as one would with a physical model.
 Lastly, our project aims to support multiple co-located users to view and manipulate the same city model together in real-time.
 Shared Spatial Anchors (SSA) ensure all users see the model in the exact same physical location on the table, and networking (Photo Fusion) syncs their interactions.
-These solutions help to fill the gaps of ineffective cooperation on different teams.
+These solutions help to fill the gaps of ineffective cooperation between different teams whenever a disaster occurs.

 # Logo poster